Fort Henry Mall

-Fort Henry Mall, formerly Kingsport Town Center, located in Kingsport, Tennessee is the only regional shopping mall serving Kingsport.
-It was opened March 10, 1976, as a two-level mall located at the intersection of Fort Henry Drive and Memorial Blvd.
+Fort Henry Mall, formerly Kingsport Town Center, located in Kingsport, Tennessee, is the only regional shopping mall serving Kingsport.
+It was opened March 10, 1976, as a two-level mall located at the intersection of Fort Henry Drive and Memorial Boulevard.
 It is owned by Hull Property Group.
-The mall has 2 anchor stores: Belk and Dunham's Sports.
+The mall has three anchor stores: Belk, Dunham's Sports and Rural King.

 Over 65 stores have been located in the mall.
 Many of the national mall chains have been operating here, as well as some local stores.
 There is no central food court in the mall, so the eating establishments are spread out throughout the mall.

 History

 Fort Henry Mall opened in 1976 as Kingsport's second enclosed shopping mall.
-Kingsport Mall located 2 miles away was home to department stores Montgomery Wards and Hill's along with several smaller stores, restaurants, and a movie theater.
+Kingsport Mall located 2 miles away was home to department stores Montgomery Ward and Hill's along with several smaller stores, restaurants, and a movie theater.
 This mall was later closed and converted into the outdoor strip mall, East Stone Commons.
-Fort Henry Mall's original retail anchors included Sears, JC Penney, Miller's Department Store, and Belk.
+Fort Henry Mall's original retail anchors included Sears, JCPenney, Miller's Department Store, and Belk.